OwenChung03/Finchestic/README.md

 3. Call API from TransUnion/ or other credit rating database and conduct statistical analysis by ANOVA and Hypothesis testing with Pingouin Libary
 4. Securitise the loans into a fund with statistical libaraies, based on risk rating measures, using statistical tools
 5. Tokenize the funds proportionally, each lender could hold a unique NFT, with the artwork randomly generated with a varaible value NFT, and has a specific face value, similiar to a bond
-6. Use Predictive Machine Learning Models to predict the expected ROI, Sharpe ratio, VaR and Expected Default Rate for the Funds -> Allow Investors to choose their suitable funds
+6. Use Predictive Machine Learning Models to predict the expected ROI, Sharpe ratio, VaR and Expected Default Rate for the Funds -> Allow Investors to choose their suitable funds (Tensorflow)

 ## Model Refinement